Remortgaging is the process of securing a new deal on your current mortgage with either your current or a new lender.

 - Add up all the fees.
 Weigh up the costs of leaving your current deal with taking out a new one.
 Will you definitely be saving money?

 - Make sure payments are affordable.
 Do not become house poor!
 This is when the majority of your income goes towards paying off your mortgage and other property maintenance costs leaving very little left over.

 - Apply for the new mortgage and let your solicitor take care of the rest.

 How long does a remortgage take?

-One of the most important factors when getting any mortgage is the LTV – the loan-to-value ratio.
-If you’re buying a £300,000 home and you have a deposit of £30,000, you need to borrow £270,00 with a LTV of 90%.
-As the LTV goes down – to 85%, 80%, 70%, 60%… – lenders usually offer you better mortgages with lower interest rates.
+One of the most important factors when getting any mortgage is the the loan-to-value (LTV) ratio.
+If you’re buying a £300,000 home and you have a 10% deposit of £30,000, you will need to borrow £270,000, giving you a 90% LTV.
+As the LTV decreases – which it does in 5% increments: 85%, 80%, 75%, 70% and so on – lenders usually offer mortgages with lower interest rates.

-A first-time buyer is unlikely to have a giant deposit – but by the time you remortgage your home the LTV could be much lower because you’ve repaid some of the principal debt.
-If you’ve paid off £60,000, then you would need to borrow just £210,000 with the remortgage – an LTV of 70%.
-You should be able to find a better mortgage with a 70% LTV than with 90% LTV.
+For example, if you’ve paid off £60,000 on your £270,000 mortgage, then you would only need to borrow £210,000 when you remortgage, giving you an LTV of 70%.
+You should be able to find a cheaper mortgage with a 70% LTV than with 90% LTV.

 If you have positive equity in your home, you will not need a deposit for a remortgage but can use that equity in its place.
 Positive equity is essentially the profit you’d get if you sold the property and paid off the loan.
 If you’ve built up some savings, you could also add those funds to the new deal, thereby reducing your LTV even further.